 In Teamleader Focus, it is possible to set targets on the basis of a number of parameters.
-Targets can be made for turnover, deals, calls, appointments, tasks and performance.
+Targets can be made for turnover, deals, calls, meetings, tasks and performance.
 Within each of these types, extra settings can be selected to make the target more specific.

-In this blog, we'll give you an example of how to set a target.
+In this article, we'll give you an example of how to set a target.
 To keep a clear overview, we will only discuss how to set a target for deals because this target contains the most parameters.

 Creating a target